 Back to top

-Mary Jane N. Real is the Co-Director of the newly established Urgent Action Fund – Asia Pacific, the first rapid response mechanism for women human rights defenders headquartered within the Asia Pacific region.
+Mary Jane N. Real is a Co-Founder of Urgent Action Fund for Women’s Human Rights Asia and the Pacific – the first rapid response mechanism for women human rights defenders headquartered within the Asia Pacific region.
 She is a founding member and former Coordinator of the Women Human Rights Defenders International Coalition.
 A lawyer, she helped establish the Alternative Law Groups network in the Philippines.
 She is a long-time advocate of women’s rights having worked with women’s rights and human rights organisations in Asia and internationally including as Regional Coordinator of Asia Pacific Forum on Women, Law and Development.

 Verónica Vidal is the Solidarity Tactic Lead at the Association for Women's Rights in Development (AWID).
 She is a long-term feminist activist for women's rights and human rights at the local level and internationally.
 She has worked as a researcher and advocate in Uruguay and Mexico with a focus on regional integration processes, international cooperation for development, the environment and civil society, as well as in building networks, documentation of attacks and developing protection approaches with Women Human Rights Defenders from a feminist perspective.